 It’s a way to bring people together, but also to break the idea of competition.
 For me, it is always more in the head.
 We’re all different.
 Ingredients may be similar, but each brand is unique.
 I advocate collaboration, empowerment.
 The Connector gives voice to other brands and helps them grow their audience.
 It’s also a way for Okoko to stand out as a brand that promotes collaborating more than competing.
 Informing allows you to sell without putting pressure on the buyer.
 He can first get information, learn, then in a second time come back to buy if he wants to.

 In the end, no products will suit all skin types.
 If a client tells me that she wants products without preservatives, I respect her choice.
 I can refer her to a facial oil or other water-free product that does not require it.
 I give her verified information without trying to manipulate it.
 I advocate knowledge and education to provide credibility to green beauty and change attitudes.
 The more informed the clients, the more confident they will be, and everyone will benefit.

-You also launched Okoko Academy, a mentoring platform dedicated to organic skincare entrepreneurs.
+You also launched Okoko House Of Brands, a mentoring platform dedicated to organic skincare entrepreneurs.
 What is your goal?

 As a consultant, I also share my own experiences, my mistakes.
 I help beginners to find their brand DNA.
 For me, it’s the most important thing: the image, the products, who you are, whom you attract.
 This identity will define the path of your brand.
 Okoko‘s brand DNA is innovation.
 We use ingredients that are out of the ordinary (like Dragon’s Blood, for example).
 It is also cooperating.
 It is these values that make people want to follow us.
 Today using organic ingredients is no longer a point of differentiation; it has become common.
 You have to look for what makes your brand unique.
 That’s what helps to stand out, especially when you’re a young brand that’s starting, and you do not have millions of dollars to spend on marketing.